 Have you ever gotten a ring stuck on your finger?
 You can use liquid soap to help it slip off.
 The same principle works for unclogging your toilet.
 Dish soap creates a slippery surface on the pipes around the clog, allowing it to slide right on through.
 Squirt a generous amount of dish soap into the toilet and let it sit for 15-20 minutes.
 You can also add a little bit of warm water to help push the dish soap through.

-It seems counterintuitive to add more water to a toilet bowl that's in danger of overflowing, but if the water level isn't too high, then adding hot water can help break up or push the clog through.
+It seems counterintuitive to add more water to a toilet bowl that's in danger of overflowing, but if the water level isn't too high, then adding hot water can help break up or push the clog through, letting the toilet drain.
 Part of it is the temperature of the water helping to break up organic matter, but it's also a physics thing.
 Pouring water from above the toilet provides a push against the clog, which can help it move.
-The hot water method to unclog a toilet works even better when you pair it with dish soap or baking soda.
+The hot water method to unclog a toilet works even better when you pair it with liquid dish soap or baking soda.
 One very important note: Do not use boiling water.
 A clogged toilet is bad but a cracked toilet bowl is even worse, and your toilet bowl will likely crack if you pour boiling water in it.
 Use hot water out of the tap instead.

 Baking Soda and Vinegar